shaur-codes/reelaccx/README.md

 # here is how our server exaclty looks like
 ![headquarter](https://github.com/user-attachments/assets/8912f2a6-c64a-4238-9171-6c44a670b2db)

+it has an active cooler installed inside the case itself but i use it as a backup.
-yeah it's floating and it receives videos out of thin air!!
+As an active cooler i use this Fan that's visible in the image. yeah the server is floating and it receives videos out of thin air!!

 ## Contributing